-Topics of current interest such as collective behavior, hunger, and homelessness; religion and social conflicts; sociology of medicine; or sociology of sport.
-Prerequisite: permission required for 200 level and above.
+Topics of current interest such as collective behavior, religion and social conflicts, sociology of medicine, sociology of disabilities, or sociology of sport.
+Prerequisite: permission is required for the 400-level course.
 The 200 level and above may be repeated for degree credit given a different topic.
 Offered as needed.